siderolabs/talos/website/content/v1.4/reference/configuration.md

 {{< highlight yaml >}}
-# Specifies mirror configuration for each registry.
+# Specifies mirror configuration for each registry host namespace.
 mirrors:
     docker.io:
         # List of endpoints (URLs) for registry mirrors to use.